Santo Tomas, Pampanga: History

-On September 15, 1792, Santo Tomas was severed from its parent town, Minalin, Pampanga.
+On September 15, 1792, Santo Tomas was severed from its parent town, Minalin.
 On May 4, 1899, the town was under the U.S. Force's administration.
-On January 2, 1905, it was ceded to San Fernando, Pampanga until 1905.
+On January 2, 1905, it was ceded to San Fernando until 1905.
 On October 12, 1951, Executive Order No. 476 (issued by Elpidio Quirino) created Santo Tomas and its five barrios of San Matias, San Vicente, San Bartolome, Santo Rosario and Santo Tomas with the seat of government at barrio San Vicente.

 On January 11, 1952, the municipality of Santo Tomas was re-inaugurated.
-The first municipal hall was temporarily at the house of late Mayor Patricio Gomez, the first municipal mayor.
+The first municipal hall was temporarily at the house of Mayor Patricio Gomez, the first municipal mayor.

 In 1955, under Republic Act 1250, the San Matias seat was transferred to Santo Tomas.
-President Ferdinand E. Marcos issued Presidential Decree No. 1441 on June 11, 1978, transferring the seat of municipal government from Barangay SantoTomas to Barangay San Vicente.
+President Ferdinand E. Marcos issued Presidential Decree No. 1441 on June 11, 1978, transferring the seat of municipal government from Barangay Santo Tomas to Barangay San Vicente.

-The town was the site of the bloody encounter between Filipino and American forces during Philippine Revolution known as the Battle of Santo Tomas.
+The town was the site of the bloody encounter between Filipino and American forces during Philippine-American War known as the Battle of Santo Tomas.